danielmiessler/SecLists/CONTRIBUTING.md

 > [!CAUTION]
 > Uploading complete data breaches to Seclists is not allowed.
 You may only upload the passwords obtained from a data breach as long as you do **not** upload any PII (Personally Identifiable Information) that could link those passwords back to any specific user.

+## Use of AI in contributions

+SecLists is expected to contain real payloads based on real evidence.
+AI hallucinations go against this expectation.
+As such, **contributions made using AI in any way are strictly prohibited**.
+Reviews take time, and reviewing PRs which are thousands of lines long which were made in seconds by an LLM is an extreme expenditure of developer time.

 ## Contributing

 If you have any ideas for things we should include, please use ONE of the following methods to submit them: